Died: March 1945 at age 15 in the Bergen-Belsen concentration camp, Nazi Germany

 On May 10, 1940 Germany invaded the Netherlands.
 The Franks did not have time to escape.
 Jews had to register with the Germans.
 They weren't allowed to own businesses, have jobs, go to the movies, or even sit on the benches at the park!
 Otto Frank turned his business over to some non-Jewish friends.

 In the midst of all this, the Franks tried to go on as normal.
 Anne had her thirteenth birthday.
-One of her presents was a red journal which is how we know Anne's story today.
+One of her presents was a red journal where Anne would write down her experiences.
+It is from this journal that we know about Anne's story today.

 Going Into Hiding